ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   - In memory, abstract C++ classes (lld::Atom, lld::Reference, and lld::File).

-    - Data structure keep in memory to be fast
+    - Data structure keeped in memory to be fast

   - textual (in YAML)